 You could just double your pricing and be done with it, however, that’s just as good as throwing darts in the dark.
 Doing so won’t give you the certainty you need to ensure you’re growing your team profitably and that you’re serving your clients at the highest level possible.

-In this Spark, we are going to go deep on designing profitable Task Units, identifying your real market promise, understanding why your client truly buys from you with Perception Mapping, and positioning yourself to win with Product Value Mapping.
+In this post, we are going to go deep on designing profitable Task Units, identifying your real market promise, understanding why your client truly buys from you with Perception Mapping, and positioning yourself to win with Product Value Mapping.
 These strategies have helped teams I’ve consulted be able to create greater profit margins, stronger offerings, and a better overall client experience.

 Even if you are a solo Digital Consultant the following strategies will prepare you for when you are ready to fly with a team and also on your next discovery call 😉